-Frank B. Wilderson, III, 'Biko and the Problematic of Presence' in Andile Mngxitama, Amanda Alexander & Nigel C. Gibson (Eds.), Biko Lives!: Contesting the Legacies of Steve Biko, New York: Palgrave Macmillian, 2008.
+1 Frank B. Wilderson, III, 'Biko and the Problematic of Presence' in Andile Mngxitama, Amanda Alexander & Nigel C. Gibson (Eds.), Biko Lives!: Contesting the Legacies of Steve Biko, New York: Palgrave Macmillian, 2008.

-2 &#x27;The slave is the object or the ground that makes possible the existence of the bourgeois subject and, by negation or contradistinction, defines liberty, citizenship, and the enclosures of the social body.'
-Saidiya V. Hartman, Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America, New York and Oxford: Oxford University Press, 1997, p.62.
+^{2 &#}x27;The slave is the object or the ground that makes possible the existence of the bourgeois subject and, by negation or contradistinction, defines liberty, citizenship, and the enclosures of the social body.'
+Saidiya V. Hartman, Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America.
+New York and Oxford: Oxford University Press, 1997, p.62.

-A reference to Sigmund Freud's 1919 paper entitled 'A Child is Being Beaten', on the connection between pleasure and suffering.
+3 A reference to Sigmund Freud's 1919 paper entitled 'A Child is Being Beaten', on the connection between pleasure and suffering.

-assembled under the label 'Afro-pessimism' has emerged in the past decade as a theoretico-political intervention.
+In the face of continual black relegation, a line of thinking loosely assembled under the label 'Afro-pessimism' has emerged in the past decade as a theoretico-political intervention.
 The term 'Afro-pessimism' addresses a period throughout the duration of which questions of 'race' were either sidelined by the 'postracial society' or made ambiguous by multiracialist perspectives.
 Theorists adhering to the name have sought to discuss the reconfigurations of white supremacy and reorient its critique towards its essential foundation, the specificity of anti-black racism.
 For the Afro-pessimists, it is the continual perpetuation of anti-blackness that forms the ground of white supremacy, all other racial identities being formulated through this essential polarisation.
 For it is the question of black existence and the abolition of the condition of its existence that brings to light the precise meaning of what a struggle for absolute freedom would have to entail.

-Afro-Pessimism and the Wandering of the Slave
+Afro-Pessimism and the Wandering of the Slave5

 Afro-pessimism is not a positive theory of black identity.
 Nor is it an affirmative philosophical movement of black subjectivity.
 Neither does it constitute a conscious and programmatic political position.
 And it does not attempt to grapple with anything resembling a single unified theory of white supremacy.
 Afro-pessimism is rather an informal tendency that could be designated as a constellation of theorists, ideas and artistic works ruminating upon the structural condition of black existence as indelibly marked by the residual echoes of the slave relation.
 For the Afro-pessimists, the advent of emancipation did not signal any substantial break with the content of slavery.
 Instead the passage from slavery to freedom marked the transition from one mode of racialised domination to another.
-Following the abolition of slavery, the formal determinations of slavery were subsumed under the racial category of blackness (synonymous with the construction of 'race'), naturalising and thereby ontologising the slave relation as the essential principle of black existence.
-The status of the slave devolved into the phenotypic appearance of 'blackness' - the black subject was no longer a slave in relation to a master, but a slave to their appearance.
-Blackness displaced
+Following the abolition of slavery, the formal determinations of slavery were subsumed under the racial category of blackness (synonymous with the construction of 'race'), naturalising and thereby ontologising the slave relation as the essential principle of black existence.6 The status of the slave devolved as completely random and without any discernible justification.23 But attempts to rationalise these struggles completely obscures the violent foundation of black subjection, which again, is itself without rationale.
+Thus, while the crisis has effectively specified the situation of precarious youth in general as its primary target, its consequences have been disproportionately concentrated upon black youth in particular, making this crisis a mechanism of re-racialisation through the intensification of anti-blackness par excellence.
+An initial balance sheet of struggles involving the black proletariat in America could be categorised as follows: